ddereszkiewicz/Workout_diary_react/README.md

 # Workout_diary_react
-## description
+### Description
-Project made for Frontend Development class at the University.
+Project made for a Frontend Development class at the University.